AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 1. Click Notifications on the left pane.
 1. Click Pending Tasks tab.
-1. Click the notifications in the page under Provide feedback category and provide L3 feedback.
+1. Click the notifications in the page under&nbsp;Provide feedback&nbsp;category and provide L3 feedback.

 +++

 +++Do I get notified when my team completes courses?

-You can see the notifications icon highlighted with the number of pending messages.
-When your team member enrolls or completes a course, it appears to you as notification.
-When you click Show All Notifications in the pop-up menu, you can view all notifications and pending tasks in a page.
+You can see the notifications icon highlighted with the number of pending messages.&nbsp;When your team member enrolls or completes a course, it appears to you as notification.&nbsp;When you click Show All Notifications in the pop-up menu, you can view all notifications and pending tasks in a page.

 +++